Flabb-ers/absen-remake/README.md

 - [ ] Add KRS
 - [ ] *Make cursor can't click when akademik and kaprodi don't approve, for KHS*
 - [ ] Add import export
+- [ ] Add dosen pa null when dosen on deleted or status = 0, kelas deleted = null in mahasiswa